ASHIL-AG/Kerala-IOT-Challenge/README.md

 allowfullscreen></iframe>

-# Assignment 2 : Digital Dice
+# Assignment 2 : Digital Dice using 7 segmemt display

 > An experiment to create a Digital Dice using 6 LEDs and 1 Push Button
 ## Components Required